RODGom117/GamesShowCase/README.txt

 Only for showcase
-The games are in the branch GamesShowcase
+The games are in the branch GamesShowCaseRod